johnfire/reprepro-bundle-tools/docs/ConfigurationReference.md

 line client, too.
 You would typically not define this keyword on project level (in the `.bundle-compose.trac.conf`) but in your user-private `~/.config/bundle-compose/trac.conf` file.
-If this key is provided, this password will be used and not be asked interactively.
+If this key is provided, this password will be used and not be asked for interactively.

 ### `.bundle-compose.git-repos.conf`

 This file describes the git server settings for accessing your *reprepro-managment* project.
-It is read by the `bundle-compose-app` and needed for the "Login".
+It is read by the `bundle-compose-app` and is needed for the "Login".
-When logging in, the *reprepro-managment* project is cloned from the provided *RepoUrl* into a temporay directory.
-Everythin you do in your "Session" is then done in that temporary directory.
+When logging in, the *reprepro-managment* project is cloned from the provided *RepoUrl* into a temporary directory.
+Everything you do in your "Session" is then done in that temporary directory.

 An example configuration is: